Compassionate and Effective Treatment for Sex Addiction

 If you answered yes to these three questions, you may be sexually addicted.
 You certainly should reach out to better understand if you are sexually addicted.
 To find out more and have all your questions answered, call Ed Dudding, CSAT at 208-755-7114.

 Sexual offending is not indicative of sexual addiction.
 By definition, sexual offending involves illegal or non-consensual sexual behavior.
 Sexual offenders that identify as sexual addicts may knowingly do so not to avoid punishment but to avoid judgment – to my knowledge.
 Others may have different views on why they identify as sexual addicts and not sexual offenders.
-Other view of mine on this is that the sexual offender may lack the knowledge that these two are different.
+Another view of on this is that the sexual offender may lack the knowledge that these two are different.

 For More Information, Click Here.